astronomer/docs/astro/runtime-version-lifecycle-policy.md

 | Stable          | 6 months or 3 months after the next major Astro Runtime release, whichever is longer |
 | LTS             | 18 months or 6 months after the next LTS Astro Runtime release, whichever is longer  |

-Astronomer policy provides backward-compatibility guarantees for upgrades within a major version, however for each supported major Runtime version, bug fixes are delivered only through new `minor.patch` versions.
+For each supported major Runtime version, bug fixes are delivered only through new `minor.patch` versions.
 If you report an issue with a supported Astro Runtime image that is not on the latest `minor.patch` version, Astronomer Support might ask that you upgrade your Astro Runtime version to see if that resolves the issue.
+Astronomer strives to provide backwards compatibility for all upgrades within the version.
+For example, you can upgrade directly from 9.0.0 to 9.4.0 and expect no breaking changes unless otherwise stated in documentation.

 For example, if you report an issue occurring on a Deployment running Astro Runtime 9.0.0, Astronomer support might ask you to first upgrade to the latest `9.minor.patch` version before troubleshooting your issue any further.
 If the issue still persists after upgrading, any fixes to that issue will be delivered in a new minor or patch release.